jajunk/LightHouseLinuxMasterMDFiles/Shell Scripting Basics/Bash Loops.md

 done
 ```

-b) Iterating over a range of numbers:
+- Iterating over a range of numbers:
 ```bash
 for i in {1..5}
 do